 I’m into eating food, in abundance and to my hearts (err, stomachs) content.
 I eat tons of fruit, and lots of greens and veggies.
 I consume a small portion of nuts and seeds.
 I eat grain free as best I can.
 I also avoid: wheat (grain), corn (another grain that people tend to call a vegetable), soy, dairy, meat, beans and legumes.
 Sounds restrictive to some.
 It’s not I promise!!
 Reference above where I said the word “abundance”.
 I’ve GAINED so much more than I’ve lost.
 And I lost a hundred pounds, bad habits and damaging perspectives.

 During and after these diet changes I experienced symptoms of detoxification.
 My body and mind was and still is releasing toxins, old wounds, out-dated emotions.
-This can happen and it was tough but I am SO thankful certain things were brought up to the surface and released.
+This can happen and it is challenging, but it is better to have these things be brought up to the surface, processed and released.
 They do not serve me anymore I don’t wish to carry old crap around when I’m trying to realize the joyful, loving person I know that I am.

 I believe there are many facets of life that make up a healthy, whole life besides what we put in our mouths.
 Some of these include: moving our bodies, meditation, yoga, stretching, fresh air, being in nature (feet upon earth, skin under the sun, hands in the dirt), healthy relationships, peace in our hearts, skin contact, having FUN, laughter, new knowledge, open minds, open hearts, and LOVE.